askap-vast/vast-tools/docs/components/mocs.md

 :fontawesome-regular-file-alt: [Code reference](../../reference/moc/#vasttools.moc.VASTMOCS.load_pilot_tile_moc).

-This loads the MOC of a single tile, returning a `mocpy.MOC` object.
+This loads the MOC of a single tile, returning a `mocpy.MOC` instance.

 !!!example
     Loading the MOC for field VAST_0012-06A.